Lost City Lanes

 If you've ever bowled before, you'll probably want to skip to the next section.
 If you haven't, or if it's been a while, keep reading for a refresher on the structure of bowling.

 A normal bowling match has 10 rounds, called "frames."
 Each player plays a single round, then play cycles through the rest of the players before moving on to the next round.
-Each round, save the last, consists of two chances to knock down the 10 pins at the end of the lane.
+Each round except the last consists of two chances to knock down the 10 pins at the end of the lane.
 Knock all the pins over on the first try (a "strike"), and you skip the second try.
 Whether you knock over all the pins in two tries (a "spare") or still have some left over, play moves on.

-The tenth, and final, frame is a little bit different.
+The tenth and final frame is a little bit different.
 You get your usual two tries, and the game ends if you don't knock over all the pins.
-If you get a spare, however, you'll be granted an extra, third, bowl.
-If you get a strike, you'll get two extra bowls.
-This has to do with the way the scoring system works, and the extra bowls aren't counted again in their own right as they would be in other frames, only as the additional points for a strike or spare (see below).
+If you get a spare, however, you'll be granted an extra third roll with a new set of pins.
+If you get a strike on your first roll, you'll get two extra rolls.
+This has to do with the way the scoring system works, and the extra rolls aren't counted again in their own right as they would be in other frames, only as the additional points for a strike or spare (see below).

 In this game, you're the only player, so you just play through the frames like it's solitaire bowling.
 But the frames have the same structure and the same scoring system as regular bowling.
-Scoring for bowling seems like it should be simple, but isn't really.
 For every pin you knock down, you get one point.
 In addition, every time you get a spare, you get the 10 points for the pins you knocked down plus the number of pins you knock down on the next roll.
 (And you also get those points added to the frame they belong in.
 Basically, you double count the next roll.)
-If you get a strike, the same thing happens, except for the next *two* rolls.
-This is why the so-called "turkey" (3 strikes in a row) is such a big deal--you get a max of 30 points for the first strike in the sequence.
+If you get a strike, the same thing happens, except for the next two rolls.
+This is why the so-called "turkey" (3 strikes in a row) is such a big deal—you get a max of 30 points for the first strike in the sequence.

 We now return you to your regularly scheduled programming.